Dressing up your dining table for Christmas is both fun and easy, and you can make it sparkle by incorporating a few simple yet elegant ideas.

 KCH&S: What are some tips for setting up the Christmas table?

-NELL HILLS: If you want to dress up the table before the big day, consider creating vignettes in the center of the table.
+NELL HILLS: If you want to dress up a custom live edge table before the big day, consider creating vignettes in the center of the table.
 You can ground these with simple runners.
 Then, you can vertically layer on linens, a plate stack, drinkware, and flatware, in addition to your centerpiece.
 And to dress up the chairs, add mini wreaths with ribbon or special slip covers for a little something extra.

 KCH&S: How do you decorate a Christmas table on a budget?